-A good story is always worth reading but a book that ‘takes you away’ is an experience you won’t easily forget.
-So, just give me your time … then sit back … and let me do what I do …
+A good story is worth reading but a book that can ‘take you away’ suggests a more profound experience.
+So, browse these offerings … then put your feet up … and let me do what I do.

 THE ERRIS STARSHIP – Standalone Novel (SF)

 Let me show you my latest work first.
 ‘The Erris Starship’ is just published.
 This is a unique book that’s not afraid to touch on existentialism as readily as it does cutting edge technology, coming of age and the minefields of blossoming romance.